CTRLALTAFK/Neural_NC_School_Acheivement/README.md

 ![](images/Tableau.png)
 ![](images/Tableau_pie.png)
-These graphs were created with tableau.
+These last two graphs were created with tableau.
 They shows how accurate our machine learning algorithms were.
+It was a lot quicker and easier to make these graphs with tableau than programming them from scratch with D3 but they lack the cool animations.